It’s time for this week’s episode of The Baggage Reclaim Sessions podcast!

 Listener Question – Marlena’s trying to break her habit of being with Mr Unavailables but keeps meeting “too emotional” men who want to talk about and share in their feelings, which is making her uncomfortable.
 I shed some light on what’s really going on.

 What Nat Learned This Week: I think I need to make a life plan!
-While listening to the Amy Porterfield business podcast, the author being interviewed, Michael Hyatt, offered up sage advice and insight about drifting and the importance of life plans, that really resonated with me.
-Do you have a life plan?
-Comment or email me at [email protected] DOT com, or post to Facebook.
+While listening to the Amy Porterfield business podcast, Michael Hyatt, offered up sage advice and insight about drifting and the importance of life plans, that really resonated with me.